How to Negotiate Salary: Easiest Way Explained (+ Examples)

 The interviewer will ask a question to prompt this response.
 Something like, “What is your salary expectation or salary requirement for this position?”
 From here, your employer will either inform you of the compensation package they are offering for the role.
 If it fits within your range, you’ll move forward.
 If it does not, the hiring manager or recruiter will inform you on the spot.

 Salary Negotiation During an In Person Interview

-If your employer asks you about salary during the in-person interview, you would answer similar to the way you would answer during a phone interview.
+An employer might ask about salary during an in-person interview.
+Then you would answer similar to the way you would answer during a phone interview.
 But since you’re in person, you should alter your presentation slightly.
-Let’s say you have a strong resume, with a long history of career accomplishments that speak to your abilities to succeed in the role.
+Let’s say you have a strong resume with a long history of career accomplishments that speak to your abilities to succeed in the role.
 Here is what you would say:

 Salary Negotiation in a Job Offer

 When receiving a job offer, this is the hardest place to talk about salary.
 Mostly because the salary has already been discussed without you present.
 The HR department and hiring manager have chosen this salary range based on your job interview and the other job applicants.
 It is much easier to negotiate salary earlier in the interview process.